 - Talk with people you trust about your concerns and how you are feeling.

-- Remember, that this situation will pass and life will return to normal.
+- Remember, that the crisis of this situation will settle down and we will adjust to our new normal.

 Caring for Older Adults